Supplement Categories

 Multivitamins

-Multivitamins are supplement categories that combine multiple vitamins, often with minerals or related nutrients, into a broad daily nutrition product.
+Multivitamin supplements are dietary supplements that combine multiple vitamins, often with minerals or related nutrients, into a broad daily nutrition product.
+They provide a practical way to organize supplements built around daily multi-nutrient support before exploring individual nutrients, formulations, delivery formats, or health applications.

 Foundational Nutrition Systems